anhvupham/prox2/README.md

 # PROX 2
 ##### Is another version of Prox but built in AngularJS and Sailsjs for one who prefer AngularJS.
+A small application to translate UI commands to bash script command executions.
+All you need is write the bash script and Prox will give you the UI to manage.

 ## Features
 * Edit the shell script right on app.